Comp-4_2_optimized

 The network of spaces will animate the city through an events and public engagement programme which will engage and inspire both local people and visitors alike.

-Whilst there are vital creative spaces in the city, over the last decade we have seen a significant loss of others, many of which were catalysts for innovation and Dundee’s current cultural identity.
+Whilst there remains vital creative spaces in the city, in the last decade we have seen a significant loss of others, many of which were catalysts for innovation and Dundee's current cultural identity.

 Testimonials